 WHAT IS THE “MARK” OF THE BEAST?

-The Church pledges allegiance to the LORD by praying and living the Shema – that ancient prayer that faithful Jews have prayed for generations.
+In John’s day, Jews pledged allegiance to the LORD by daily praying and living the Shema – that ancient prayer that faithful Jews have prayed for generations.
 (I’ve written a lot about the Shema here).

-Jews were to tie these words, literally and figuratively, to their foreheads and hands.
-By tying and praying the Shema, Jews pledged their allegiance, the totality of themselves and their lives, to the LORD as King.
+Jews were to tie the words of the Shema, literally and figuratively, to their foreheads and hands.
+By tying and praying the Shema, Jews committed the totality of themselves and their lives, to the LORD as King.
 Similarly, Gentile Christians pledged their allegiance to Jesus by declaring “Jesus is Lord” at their baptism (Romans 10:8-10).
-The Beast in John’s Revelation is government – Nero’s, Domitian’s, and every government? – that demands human allegiance we owe only to the LORD.
+The Beast in John’s Revelation is any government or power that, like Rome, demands allegiance we owe only to the LORD.

 John wasn’t foretelling a future day when a president or prime minister would put an RFID tag under the skin of citizens, issue social security numbers, or “test and trace” during a pandemic.
 The “mark of the Beast” was John’s way of explaining the tremendous danger of divided allegiance and the spiritual evil behind Rome’s persecution of Christians at the time: When the Romans demanded Christians pledge allegiance to Caesar as “Lord” they were asking Christians to give themselves in service to an earthly king and kingdom.
 If Christians refused to do this – they should refuse! – Romans would revile them, punish them, and often kill them.

 HOW CAN CHRISTIANS DEFEAT THE BEAST?

 REVELATION IS GOOD NEWS?

 So, no, I do not agree with those who, at this very moment, are fomenting anger and fear by mistranslating and misappropriating John’s Revelation.
-John gives me comfort, reminding me that if I’m faithful to Jesus I somehow participate in overthrowing the powers of this world and one day their defeat and His victory will be complete.
+John gives me comfort, reminding me that if I’m faithful to Jesus I somehow participate right now in overthrowing the powers of this world and one day their defeat and His victory will be complete.